Before You Apply

 General Information #

 DAA is a not-for-profit project and all contributions are done on a voluntary basis.
 There is no monetary or physical product compensation for contributors.
-Contributors are entitled to a free copy of the pdf of the calendar.
+Contributors are entitled to a free copy of the pdf of the calendar and zine(s).
 In past years, we have also been pleased to be able to allow contributors to purchase one physical copy of the calendar or merch bundle (their choice) at cost.
-Please note: since DAA’s primary goal is to raise money for charity, we cannot guarantee that an “at cost” copy will be available for purchase and cannot extend this offer to more than one copy.
-All profits will be donated to the chosen charity for the year.

 We do not accept any applications of AI-generated works or where others’ creations have been traced or used as “bases”.
 All works should be your own.